AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_ios.md

 You can request to join a public chat group as follows:

 1. Call `getJoinedGroupsFromServerWithPage` to retrieve the list of the groups that you are already in.
 This prevents repetitive join requests.
-2. Call `getPublicGroupsFromServerWithCursor` to retrieve the list of public groups.
+2. Call `getPublicGroupsFromServerWithCursor` to retrieve the list of public groups by page.
 You can obtain the ID of the group that you want to join.
-3. Call `joinPublicGroup` to send a join chat group request:
+3. Call `joinPublicGroup` to send a join request to the chat group:
     - If the type of the chat group is set to `AgoraChatGroupStylePublicOpenJoin`, your request is accepted automatically and the chat group memebers receive the `userDidJoinGroup` callback.
     - If the type of the chat group is set to `AgoraChatGroupStylePublicJoinNeedApproval`, the chat group owner and chat group admins receive the `joinGroupRequestDidReceive` callback and determine whether to accept your request.
 Once the join request is approved, you receive the `joinGroupRequestDidApprove` callback.
 Otherwise, you receive the `joinGroupRequestDidDecline` callback.